-AGR 110 Agricultural Economics 3 0 3 Prerec luisites s: None
+AGR 110 Agricultural Economics 3 0 3

 This course provides an introduction to basic economic principles in agriculture.
 Topics include supply and demand, the role of agriculture in the economy, economic systems, and micro- and macroeconomics.
 Upon completion, students should be able to explain economic systems, interpret supply and demand curves, and complete cost and revenue production schedules.